morganstanley/testplan/doc/en/getting_started.rst

 Supported Python Versions
 =========================

-Testplan can be used with both Python 2 and 3.
-Specifically, Testplan is tested to work with Python 2.7 and 3.7, so we recommend choosing one of those.
+Testplan is tested to work with Python 3.7 and 3.8, so we recommend choosing one of those.

-.. warning:: The Python 2 interpreter is now very old and will not be
-             maintained by the core team past January 1 2020, so we strongly recommend to use Python 3 where possible.
-That being said, we have no current plans to drop Python 2 support for users who need it.
+As of Mar.
+2021, we have dropped support for Python 2.

 .. _install_testplan: